-What is your personal story of struggling with mental wellness in the past or present?
+What is your personal story of struggling emotionally in the past or present?
 Could you tell us how tough it was and what kind of support you had?

 So the truth is, I have had a simple life since childhood and expected that it would remain the same.
 By same, I don’t mean stagnant or bland, but at the age of 13, I didn’t know much about the world, or astonishingly, even my own family.
 My simple world came crashing down one day when I lost one of my beloved family members.
 It has been years since their passing, but I still do not know what to think, remember, or even feel about this memory.
 It’s sad, hurtful, but there is something else associated with this memory.
 A weird, lonely feeling every time I think of it.
 Even amidst family and friends, I feel empty.

-My family, like most stereotypical Indian households, did not believe in mental illnesses.
+My family, like most stereotypical Indian households, did not believe in emotional struggles.
 There were (now they have a fair idea) only two extremities for them: you’re either normal or insane, nothing in between.
-Quite frankly, neither did I know much about mental illnesses.
+Quite frankly, neither did I know much about feeling low and emotionally struggling.
 As days passed by, I became distant, detached, and weirdly inhuman.
 These were days when I surprised myself with the kind of things that I uttered(more like blabbered).

 After all this, I put myself through hell (imagining more horrible situations) and now have a memory gap.
 I find remembering anything about these two years extremely challenging.
 What I did, where I went, or even something as trivial as what I watched on TV.
 Nothing.